 No training fees as these are met by your current school

 Once QTS has been gained in June you will continue to be employed by the primary school and have a full teaching timetable.
-The Level 6 Apprenticeship qualification will be gained in September 2021 - a year and a day after you started the course.
+The Level 6 Apprenticeship qualification will be gained in July 2023 - approximately a year and a day after you started the course.

 Throughout your placements, you’ll have the support of a school-based mentor.
-These mentors are trained by The Yorkshire Rose Teaching Alliance and the Exceed SCITT to support you as you complete your training and assess your progress against the Teachers’ standards.
+These mentors are trained by the Exceed SCITT to support you as you complete your training and assess your progress against the Teachers’ Standards.
+The Director of The Yorkshire Rose Teaching Partnership is also the EXCEED Lead Mentor for this route.
 You’ll also have other key staff who will visit you at school.
 They will provide quality assurance for your training and offer any support and advice you may need.

 We consider temperamental and attitudinal aspects as even more important than qualifications.
 You will need to be comfortable working in a team or independently, have a high degree of emotional intelligence, the ability to empathise and a genuine understanding of primary education.
 You will care about equality and diversity and be unafraid to use the cliché that you want to make a difference.
 We are looking for committed, resilient, reflective practitioners, able to learn from their own experiences and the experiences of others.